News & Updates

 Kletzsch Falls fish passage on the Milwaukee River

 Kletzsch Falls on the Milwaukee River in Glendale has posed an obstacle for migrating fish since it was built in 1935.
-However a new fish passage on the eastern shore of the river (visible in background) is allowing lake sturgeon and other fish to access upstream portions of the river.
+However a new fish passage on the eastern shore of the river (visible in background) is allowing Lake Sturgeon and other fish to access upstream portions of the river.

 -